Difference Between JMeter and Gatling

 Both are popular choices in the market; let us discuss some of the major difference:

-- Apache JMeter has a GUI tool which is built-in and can be directly used to run the tests loaded whereas Gatling should have provided with Scala scripts to develop and run the load tests to be run.
+- Apache JMeter has a built-in GUI tool and can be directly used to run the tests loaded, whereas Gatling should have provided with Scala scripts to develop and run the load tests to be run.

-- Apache JMeter has scalability feature by supporting multiple computers by sharing the load and effectively using the CPU resources thus which increase the utilization of CPU time whereas Gatling does not have this feature of supporting multiple computers.
+- Apache JMeter has a scalability feature by supporting multiple computers by sharing the load and effectively using the CPU resources, thus which increase the utilization of CPU time, whereas Gatling does not have this feature of supporting multiple computers.

-- Apache JMeter supports recording the users’ clicks or actions while testing the web applications whereas Gatling also supports the user actions and also any other simulated scenarios.
+- Apache JMeter supports recording the users’ clicks or actions while testing web applications, whereas Gatling also supports user actions and also any other simulated scenarios.

-- Apache JMeter does not have code scripting facility whereas Gatling has the code scripting facility.
+- Apache JMeter does not have a code scripting facility, whereas Gatling has a code scripting facility.

 - Apache JMeter has better documentation standards and good contribution and has whereas Gatling does not have good documentation and features.

-- Apache JMeter has more number of lines of code to configure and setup the testing whereas Gatling has less number of lines of code to be used in its’ configuration to run the load tests.
+- Apache JMeter has more number of code lines to configure and set up the testing, whereas Gatling has fewer lines of code to be used in its configuration to run the load tests.

-- Apache JMeter has performance based on the number of users or threads being used in the JMeter tool whereas Gatling uses Akka framework which has advanced features where these Gatling features are based on the Akka engine behavior or performance.
+- Apache JMeter has a performance based on the number of users or threads being used in the JMeter tool, whereas Gatling uses the Akka framework, which has advanced features where these Gatling features are based on the Akka engine behavior or performance.